criani/stackwatch/README.md

-# SecureStack: Network Security Solution
+# SecureStack: Ultra Lightweight Homelab Security Solution

 ## Overview
-SecureStack is an integrated security suite for networks, featuring SimpleScan (an nmap-based scanner), EveBox (a Suricata frontend for intrusion detection), and PiHole (a DNS ad and malware blocker).
+SecureStack is an integrated security suite for networks, featuring SimpleScan (an nmap-based vulnerability scanner), EveBox (a Suricata frontend for intrusion detection), and PiHole (a DNS ad and malware blocker).

 ## Installation
 1. **Copy Contents**: